-m) Income Taxes
+l) Income Taxes

 The results of the Corporation are included on the consolidated U.S. federal income tax return, and certain combined and unitary state tax returns of DBNY.
 In addition, the Corporation files tax returns in certain states on a stand-alone basis.

+Deferred tax assets and deferred tax liabilities (DTLs) are recognized for the future tax benefit or expense created by temporary differences between the financial statement and tax reporting basis of assets and liabilities to the extent they are realizable.
 The Corporation utilizes a modified separate company method for its separate income tax computation.
 As such, the taxable income of the consolidated tax group of which the Corporation is a member is considered in evaluating whether DTAs are expected to be realized.
-The Corporation records valuation allowances (VA) to reduce DTAs to the amounts the Corporation concludes are more likely than not to be realized.
+A valuation allowance (VA) is established to reduce DTAs to the amounts management concludes are more likely than not to be realized.

-Pursuant to a TSA, the Corporation is reimbursed by an affiliate of DBNY for the DTAs associated with tax credits and net operating losses (NOLs) generated from any federal, NYS, and NYC tax losses.
+Pursuant to a Tax Sharing Agreement (TSA), the Corporation is reimbursed by an affiliate of DBNY for DTAs associated with tax credits and net operating losses (NOLs) generated from any federal, New York State (NYS), and New York City (NYC) tax losses.
 Once the Corporation is reimbursed for these tax credits and NOLs, they are no longer recorded in the Corporation's consolidated statement of financial condition.
 The Corporation will also be reimbursed by the affiliate for any subsequent adjustment which results in an increase of such tax benefit (e.g., by means of an amended return, claim for refund or following the conclusion of an audit by a taxing authority).
-In the event of any subsequent adjustment which results in a permanent reduction of the tax benefit that was previously reimbursed by the affiliate (e.g., as a result of a disallowance by a tax authority of the tax benefits supporting the DTA or a reduction in tax rates), the Corporation is not obligated to repay the affiliate.
-Rather, the permanent reduction in tax benefit is treated as a deemed contribution to capital.
+In the event of any subsequent adjustment which results in a permanent reduction of the tax benefit that was previously reimbursed by the affiliate (e.g., as a result of a disallowance by a tax authority of the tax benefits supporting the DTA, impairment of DTAs, or a reduction in tax rates), the Corporation is not obligated to repay the affiliate.
+Rather, the reduction in tax benefit is treated as a deemed contribution to capital.

 ASC 740, Income Taxes, provides guidance on the accounting for uncertainty in income taxes and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 It also provides guidance on de-recognition, classification, interest and penalties, disclosure, and transition.
 Accordingly, deferred taxes are adjusted to reflect the tax rates at which future taxable amounts will likely be settled or realized.
-The effects of any tax rate changes on DTAs and deferred tax liabilities (DTLs) are recognized in the period during which such changes are enacted.
+The effects of any tax rate changes on DTAs and DTLs are recognized in the period during which such changes are enacted.
 DTAs and DTLs are included in other assets and other liabilities, respectively, on the consolidated statement of financial condition.

-n) Variable Interest Entities
+m) Variable Interest Entities

 VIEs are entities that lack one or more of the characteristics of a voting interest entity.
 A controlling financial interest in a VIE is present when an enterprise has a variable interest, or a combination of variable interests, that provides the enterprise with (i) the power to direct the activities of the VIE that most significantly impact the VIE's economic performance and (ii) the obligation to absorb losses of the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 The enterprise with a controlling financial interest in a VIE, known as the primary beneficiary, consolidates the VIE.
 See note 7 for further information.